Alcazaba of Almería: Description

 The first enclosure is separated by the second one by the so-called Muro de la Vela ("Wall of the Sail"), taking its name from a bell that warned the population in case of events such as the arrival of a ship in the port, danger, fires etc. This wall was built by King Charles III of Spain.

 In the second enclosure was the residence for the governors, their soldiers and their servants.
 It included also the mosque, baths, tanks, tents etc.

 The third enclosure, the most external, is also the most modern in the complex.
 After the Christian reconquest of Almería, the Catholic monarchs Isabella I of Castile and Ferdinand II of Aragon had a castle built in the most elevated sector of the town, more apt to resist the new gunpowder artillery.

 Cinema

-The Alcazaba has been used to film Conan the Barbarian, Indiana Jones and the Last Crusade, Never Say Never Again, and most recently Wonder Woman 1984, as well as the syndicated TV series Queen of Swords used the inner courtyard and gardens.
-Wonder Woman 1984 production company will donate 18.000 € to preserve and investigate the Alcazaba.
+The Alcazaba has been used to film Conan the Barbarian, Indiana Jones and the Last Crusade, Never Say Never Again, and most recently Wonder Woman 1984.
+The syndicated TV series Queen of Swords used the inner courtyard and gardens.

 The sixth season of the TV series Game of Thrones was shot in locations from Andalusia to Catalonia, including the Muralla de Jayrán, and the Alcazaba fortress, which is the capital of Dorne, the kingdom of the House Martell.